ST10048211/apds7311_The_A_Team_Final_POE/README.md

 ## Usage

+### Customer Portal:
 **Login**
  1. Navigate to /login in your web browser.
  2. Fill in the following fields:
+     - ID Number: Your registered ID number.
-     - Email: Your registered email address.
+     - Account Number: Your registered account number.
      - Password: Your password.
  3. Click the Login button to authenticate.
+ 4. If you dont have an account, then click on register and create and account

 **Register**
  1. Navigate to /register.
  2. Fill in the following fields:
      - Name: Your full name.
-     - Email: Your desired email address (must be unique).
+     - ID Number: Your ID Number (must be valid).
+     - Acocunt Number: Your Account Number
      - Password: A strong password for your account.
      - Confirm Password: Repeat the password to confirm.
  3. Click the Register button to create your account.
+ 4. Once the account is created, proceed to Login.

+**Home**
+1. After logging in, the user will be brough to the home page, where they can view their transactions and will have the option to logout or to make a new payment.

 **Payments**
- 1. After logging in, navigate to the payments section.
+ 1. If the user selectes 'make a new payment' on the home page, they will be navigated to this page.
  2. Fill in the required fields
 		 **Account Information Section:**
 		 Account Number